 Before going to Seattle, be prepared for the weather.
 Seattle gets a bad rap as being this dark, gloomy, and rainy city.
 Sure, it rains in Seattle.
 But it never really pours.
 So pack your rain jacket and expect a light drizzle.
 (Seattleites don’t use umbrellas.
 I’m not sure why, but I guess we just get used to the weather.
 An umbrella will instantly mark you as a tourist).
 If you are visiting in the summer you will be treated to clear skies, comfortable temperatures, and sunshine.

 Seattle is a gorgeous city.
 Since you won’t have enough time to get out of the city for a hike, enjoy the city’s evergreen trees, Mt Rainier views (on a clear day), and keep your eye out for a bald eagle sighting.

-Alright, let’s get started on this 24-hour Seattle adventure!
+Alright, let’s get started on your one day in Seattle adventure!

 How to Spend One Day in Seattle: